oopsmonk/documentation/utils/0.1/official/tryte-compress/overview.md

     ![Compressor](../images/compress.png)

-Use the trytes compressor API to decompress the trytes before resending them to a node.
+Use the trytes compressor API to decompress the trytes before resending them to an IOTA node.
 For example, you could do the following:

     ```js
     function readCompressedTailTransaction (file){